wp-plugins/thumbnails-manager/readme.txt

 This is the very first time I release one of my own plugin.
 Maybe because it is a little bit more finished than the previous ones even if I can’t say I spent a lot of time on this one.
 Well… In other words, be indulgent and please give me helping comments and any wish for the next version.

 A small list of features:*	Change the default ratio for the thumbnails.*	Display images by pages.*	Rebuild thumbnails.*	Rename and change the description.*	Resize of thumbnails.*	Delete of images.
+*	Thumbnails creation size strategy: scaling, maximum size, fixed size

+New in v0.7:

+*	Thumbnails creation size strategy: scaling, maximum size, fixed size
+*	A bug correction (impossible to save ratio value)

 == Installation ==